 - The magistrate’s: 215 Main St, Beckley, WV 25801

 - The county clerk’s: 215 Main Street, Beckley, West Virginia 25801

-In the ten year interval between 1999 and 2008, nearly 165,000 crimes were reported in Raleigh County, WV.
-This gives an annual crime average of nearly 16,500 incidents.
-Of these cases, only about 15% were violent in nature while the rest of the occurrences were property related.
+In the ten-year interval between 1999 and 2008, nearly 165,000 crimes were reported in Raleigh County, WV.
+This gives an annual crime average of almost 16,500 incidents.
+Of these cases, only about 15% were violent, while the rest of the occurrences were property-related.